ethereum/sharding/docs/doc.md

 }
 ```

-If a validator address is provided, then it checks if the address is an active validator.
-If it does, then every time a new period on the main chain starts (ie. when `block.number // PERIOD_LENGTH` changes), then it should call `getEligibleProposer` for all shards for period `block.number // PERIOD_LENGTH + LOOKAHEAD_PERIODS`.
+If a validator address is provided, then it checks (on the main chain) if the address is an active validator.
+If it does, then every time a new period on the main chain starts (ie. when `floor(block.number / PERIOD_LENGTH)` changes), then it should call `getEligibleProposer` for all shards for period `floor(block.number / PERIOD_LENGTH) + LOOKAHEAD_PERIODS`.
 If it returns the validator's address for some shard `i`, then it runs the algorithm `CREATE_COLLATION(i)` (see below).

 For every shard `i` in the `watching` list, every time a new collation header appears in the main chain, it downloads the full collation from the shard network, and verifies it.
-It locally keeps track of all valid headers (where validity is defined recursively, ie. for a header to be valid its parent must also be valid), and repeatedly runs the algorithm `GET_HEAD(i)` (see below).
+It locally keeps track of all valid headers (where validity is defined recursively, ie. for a header to be valid its parent must also be valid), and accepts as the main shard chain the shard chain whose head has the highest score where all collations from the genesis collation to the head are valid and available.
+Note that this implies the reorgs of the main chain AND reorgs of the shard chain may both influence the shard head.

 ### GET_HEAD